Here’s how to create and customize an invoice template using Microsoft Excel.

 No one likes outstanding accounts receivable so the easier you make it for your customer to pay and invoice that you’re sending them, the better it is for everyone.

-TEMPLATE 2 is laid out in a similar format to the first template but there are some distinct differences that I’ll go over with you.
+The next template is designed in a similar format to the first template but there are some distinct differences that I’ll go over with you.

 Start with simple customization of the template itself by AGAIN, adding your logo and your own company info.